 My personal experience with Minoxidil & Finasteride

 Initially I was put off by finasteride.
 I knew that taking a drug internally when the problem was on the top of my head was risky business… so as do most people I think, I turned to topicals.
 Minoxidil is FDA approved and has quite a big commercial push behind it.
 I understand that it works and I wanted to try it.
-I purchased it in foam form online from Minoxidil-Direct on the 16th May 2010.
+I purchased it in foam form online from Minoxidil-Direct (now defunct?) on the 16th May 2010.
 The problem I was getting from it after applying it at night was heart palpitations.
 They didn’t go away – and quite frankly scared the shit out of me.
 In the end I stopped applying it and sold what I had left on eBay.

 I wanted to try out finasteride despite knowing full well that there may be side effects.
 It got to the point where I thought if I’m going to stop hair loss it needs to be now before I lose anymore hair – and it ultimately becomes pointless.
 There are people on forums that say they haven’t experienced sides at all.
 Some also say that they experienced sides initially and then they subsided.